nerbiz/bookstore-demo/README.md

 # Bookstore demo

 A fictional bookstore, to practise with.
+Models and relations are included.

 ## Installation
 Install Composer dependencies.